B.Slade: 1996–2000: Early career

-2000–2004: As a rising gospel artist
+2000–2004: Rising gospel artist

 By this time, national labels had come calling.
 Tonéx was signed to an unusual three-way deal that affiliated him with the successful and growing gospel label Verity, the pop imprint Zomba, and the durable hip-hop label Tommy Boy.
 Tonéx made his national debut with a re-release of his most successful independent album, Pronounced Toe-Nay, in 2000.
 His first high-profile television appearance was performing a medley of "Trinity" and "One Good Reason" on the Stellar Awards, which was a coup as Tonéx was relatively unknown at the time.
 He dubbed his particular genre-spanning musical style "Nureau".

 Upon its release, Pronounced Toe-Nay bore 5 different record label logos: Rescue Records, the independent label that originally released the album; Mo' Soule Steppyn Records, Tonéx's then-active vanity imprint label; Tommy Boy Gospel, the label to which Tonéx was signed as an artist; Verity Records, the label to which his independent label Rescue Records sold his album's masters; and Jive Records, the mainstream umbrella over Verity Records.
 All of the material was produced, arranged, composed and performed by Tonéx, with guest appearances from his mother E.B.
 Williams, and the rapper Big J.

 Some executives wanted to develop Tonéx's career in a secular direction, but he turned them down and kept to religious themes.
 "There are a lot of people who do similar things to what I do in R&B, but I wanted to use gospel lyrics," he explained in an interview quoted on the Sphinx Management website.